dlt-green/node-installer-docker/README.md

 ```

 ```
+checks: 0: checks disabled (not recommended)
-hint: when you use unattended mode, UFW Firewall and Autostart will be automatically enabled (enforced)
+checks: 1: UFW Firewall and Autostart will be automatically enabled (enforced)
+default: 1
 ```

 ### Bedienung